kavehtehrani/job_interview_scam/README.md

 **Obfuscation Techniques:**

 The code is heavily obfuscated with lots of redundancies and nonsensical variable names.
-All whitespaces are also removed compressed into a single line.
+All whitespaces are also removed so the code is compressed into a single line.
 Right-click and opening of console via keyboard shortcuts is also disabled.
-The malicious code is also mixed with genuine React applicable code to make it harder to detect.
+The malicious code is mixed with genuine React applicable code to make it harder to detect.

-## Malicious Code Analysis
+## Malicious Payload Analysis

 ### Windows Payload